Could Magnesium Fix Your Headaches? Research Points to Relief

 Research:

 A group of 3,000 patients given a low dose of 200 mg of magnesium daily had an 80 percent reduction in their migraine symptoms.
-This 2001 study did not have a control group, so the results could be questioned, but it aroused a great deal of excitement and triggered a flurry of research on magnesium and migraines.
+This 2001 study did not have a control group so that the results could be questioned, but it aroused a great deal of excitement and triggered a flurry of research on magnesium and migraines.
 Much of that research was done by Dr. Alexander Mauskop, director of the New York Headache Center, working with Drs.
-Bella and Burton Altura, who have been studying migraines and migraine treatments for many years.
-This research team consistently found that magnesium is deficient in people with migraine and many other types of headache and, even more important, that supplementing with magnesium alleviated headaches.
+Bella and Burton Altura have been studying migraines and migraine treatments for many years.
+This research team consistently found that magnesium is deficient in people with migraine and many other types of headaches and, even more importantly, that supplementing with magnesium alleviated headaches.

-Dr. Mauskop with the Alturas undertook many research studies using sensitive magnesium ion electrodes.
-During one of their first studies they found a deficiency in ionized magnesium but not serum magnesium in migraine patients.
+Dr. Mauskop, with the Alturas, undertook many research studies using sensitive magnesium ion electrodes.
+One of their first studies found a deficiency in ionized magnesium but not serum magnesium in migraine patients.

 This discrepancy highlighted the lack of correlation between magnesium-deficient states and serum magnesium.
-This is because only 1 percent of the magnesium in the body is found in the blood.
-A measurement of magnesium ions, the active form of magnesium, is much closer to the total amount of magnesium in the body and indicative of magnesium-deficiency disease.
+Only 1 percent of the magnesium in the body is found in the blood.
+The measurement of magnesium ions, the active form of magnesium, is much closer to the total amount of magnesium in the body and indicates magnesium-deficiency disease.

 When migraine sufferers with low magnesium ion levels were given intravenous magnesium, they experienced complete alleviation of their symptoms, including sensitivity to light and sound.
-Subsequent studies of migraine patients established a common pattern and confirmed the role of magnesium deficiency in the development of headaches.
+Subsequent studies of migraine patients established a typical pattern and confirmed the role of magnesium deficiency in the development of headaches.
 Researchers found that an infusion of magnesium resulted in rapid and sustained relief of acute migraine headaches.
-Because of an excellent safety profile and low cost, they recommend oral magnesium supplementation for migraine sufferers at a level of 6 mg/kg/day.
+Because of its excellent safety profile and low cost, they recommend oral magnesium supplementation for migraine sufferers at 6 mg/kg/day.

 In my clinical experience, migraine sufferers usually require double that amount.
 For a 150-pound patient, 6 mg/ kg is only 400 mg.
-The reason most doctors will not go much above the RDA is in order to avoid the laxative effect common to most magnesium products.
-However, if magnesium doses are spread out throughout the day, in many cases the laxative affect can be avoided.
+Most doctors will not go much above the RDA to avoid the laxative effect common to most magnesium products.
+However, if magnesium doses are spread out throughout the day, the laxative effect can often be avoided.

-Another research team, using 300 mg of magnesium twice a day, treated eighty-one patients who suffered ongoing migraine headaches.
-The frequency of migraines was reduced by 41.6 percent in the magnesium group but by only 15.8 percent in a control group that received a placebo.
+Another research team treated eighty-one patients who suffered ongoing migraine headaches.
+Using 300 mg of magnesium twice a day, the magnesium group reduced the frequency of migraines by 41.6 percent, but only by 15.8 percent in the control group that received a placebo.
 The number of migraine days and drug consumption for pain also decreased significantly in the magnesium group.
-The researchers concluded that high-dose oral magnesium appears to be effective in migraine treatment and prevention.
+The researchers concluded that high-dose oral magnesium effectively treats and prevents migraines.

 Read about 8 Ways Magnesium Makes Your Healthier